JitterSystems/ShadowNet/README.md

 The Logic: If you are idle, the protocol maintains a "Hum" of cover traffic.
 If you are active, it throttles your data into that same 5-20mbit window.

-The Benefit: Your network signature remains a flat line.
+The Benefit: Your network signature remains a loopix consistent cover traffic.
 An adversary cannot see "spikes" in traffic that would indicate when you are actively using the computer versus when it is sitting idle.

 🛡️ Anti-Forensic & Leak Protection
 6. The "WebRTC Killer" Firewall